richstokes/k8s-folding-at-home/README.md

 This is a quick deployment that lets you run this on Kubernetes, should you have any spare cluster-power you'd like to donate.

-Please note, the folding@home client is liable to select jobs for other diseases too.
-If/when they add an option to work only on COVID-19, I will update the deployment here to do so.
+Please note, the COVID-19 is being prioritized, however the folding@home client is liable to select jobs for other diseases too.
+If/when they add an option to work only on COVID-19, I will update the deployment here to do so (until the pandemic is over!).

 &nbsp;